YuChenLi923/extend-assign/readme.md

 - options \<object>
   - filter \<array>|\<function>
-    -  \<array> An array of propertites will be filtered.
+    -  \<array> An array of properties will be filtered.
     - \<function>

          a custom filter function, the function has an argument(key), when the function return false, will filter the key.